okfn/okfn.github.com/blog/_posts/2013-01-08-archiving-twitter-feeds-the-hacky-way.markdown

 Just add the previous feed URL in your Google Reader account.
 It will then start archiving.

-Aside: because the twitter atom feed is limited to a small number of items and the check in google reader only happens every 3 hours you can miss a lot of tweets (1h if someone else is archiving the same feed).
+Aside: because the twitter atom feed is limited to a small number of items and the check in google reader only happens every 3 hours (1h if someone else is archiving the same feed) you can miss a lot of tweets.
 One option could be to use Topsy's RSS feeds <http://otter.topsy.com/searchdate.rss?q=%23okfn> (though not clear how to get more items from this feed either!)

 ## Gettting Data out of Google Reader